The Newport Bermuda Race is dedicated to safe sailing and fair racing:

 ORR says to boat owners, “Get the boat in good shape, set good sails, muster up your best crew, and come racing.
 If you sail fast, make the right decisions, and don’t make too many mistakes, you have a shot at winning silver.”

-Why use ORR and not a single number system like PHRF or IRC?
+Why use ORR and not a single number system like PHRF or IRC or another VPP rule like ORC?

 Systems like IRC and PHRF are simple and easy to use because they give each boat a single number.
-But that also means these rules favor different types of boats.
-A single-number system rates some boats better in heavy winds, some better in light winds, some better when reaching, and some boats better when they’re beating.
-To say this another way, the philosophy for single-number systems is “every dog has its day.”
+ORC has similar issues even though it uses a VPP to calculate ratings.
+These rules favor different “types” of boats and are “type forming rules”.
+A single-number system rates some boats better in heavy winds, some better in light winds, some better when reaching and some better when they’re beating.
+To say this s different way, the philosophy for single-number systems is “Every dog has its day.”

-To summarize: to provide a fair race for the largest number of boats and handicap them fairly, use ORR.
+To summarize: to provide racing for the largest number of boats and handicap them fairly, use ORR or its companion rule for lower-key racing, ORR-Ez.
 The chances of type-forming and observed performance politics are reduced drastically or eliminated.
 When the starting gun is fired two things are true: the boats have been equalized by their ORR handicap rating, and the crews that make the best decisions with the best prepared boats will be the winners.

-Full Measurement is an added protection for fair competition by ensuring that the rating data for each yacht is accurate, but also giving every yacht a fair assessment of her characteristics.
+Full Measurement is an added protection for fair competition by ensuring that the rating data for each boat is accurate, but also giving every boat a fair assessment of her characteristics.

 How can I get an ORR certificate?

 Go to the Offshore Racing Rule web page.
-On the right side of the page, you will find links to apply for, or revalidate, an ORR certificate.
+In the drop-down menu, you will find links to apply for, or revalidate, an ORR certificate.
 The certificates and measurement data are currently processed by US Sailing.

 How much does it cost?

-The ORR Certificate itself costs $6.50 per foot for a yacht up to 45 feet and $7.50 per foot for yachts over 45 feet.
-Full Measurement also involves a US Sailing certified measurer and a boatyard where the boat can be measured and inclined.
+The costs for a fully measured ORR Certificate can be found on the US Sailing Offshore web page.
+In addition to the US Sailing charges, Full Measurement also requires engaging a US Sailing certified measurer and a boatyard where the boat can be measured and inclined.

 How does the race committee score the race?